rsdoiel/Artemis/README.md

 the Oxford compiler will be renamed artArgs and artEnv so that it is clear these are not the original OBNC modules extensions written by Karl.

-I also have a set of "ports" of Oberon System modules or modules from historic object projects.
-Each port will include it's own.

-- root
-  - ports
-      - s3
-      - v4

 ### descriptions of the structures

 The root repository directory is for modules that are